Skill Development and Independence

 Social Skills and Group Inclusion

 Being part of a group fosters a sense of belonging and acceptance.
 Everyone learns to respect and appreciate each other’s abilities and contributions.
-Older and more competent campers can choose to take a leadership role with younger or less independent campers.
+Older and more independent campers can choose to take a leadership role with younger or less independent campers.

 Regardless of age or ability the experience of belonging to a peer group effectively motivates and challenges campers to take on more responsibility for themselves and others, make decisions and take initiative.